-Name of the Scheme: Franklin India Smaller Companies Fund Type of the Scheme: Small-cap Fund- An open-ended equity scheme predominantly investing in small cap stocks
+Name of the Scheme: Franklin India Focused Equity Fund

+Type of the Scheme: An open-ended equity scheme investing in maximum 30 stocks.
+The scheme intends to focus on Multi-cap space.

-This product is suitable for investors who are seeking: Scheme Riskometer (Based on portfolio as of September 30, 2024) Benchmark Riskometer (Based on information as of September 30, 2024) Primary Benchmark i.e. Nifty Smallcap 250 Long term capital appreciation A fund that primarily invests in small-cap stocks Riskometer Investors understand that their principal will be at Very High risk Riskometer Investors understand that their principal will be at Very High risk
+This product is suitable for investors who are seeking: Scheme Riskometer (Based on portfolio as on September 30, 2024) Benchmark Riskometer (Based on portfolio as on September 30, 2024) Primary Benchmark i.e. Nifty 500 Long term capital appreciation A fund that invests in stocks of companies / sectors with high growth rates or above average potential.
+Riskometer Investors understand that their principal will be at Very High risk Riskometer Investors understand that their principal will be at Very High risk